macmaster/chef-bach/cookbooks/backup/README.md

+# backup

-Cookbook to setup the BACH HDFS Backup Service
+`backup` is a chef cookbook to setup periodic HDFS inter-cluster backups.

-The backup service regularly schedules HDFS backup jobs on a backup cluster.
+The backup service regularly schedules HDFS distcp actions from source to backup cluster.
 Distcps are run periodically using oozie coordinators and workflows.